 - View the popular Due Diligence Videos to help you avoid common error situations and improve your due diligence interview process.

-- Attend our Due Diligence seminar or view archived sessions from the Nationwide Tax Forums.
+- Attend our Due Diligence seminar via Webinars or at the annual Tax Forums.
+(View archived sessions from the Nationwide Tax Forums here).

 - Visit the Frequently Asked Questions for guidance on similar questions you might have.